 HOW IT WORKS

-Our salt caves in Naples, FL use a halogenerator to crush pure 100% dry salt into micronized particles that are dispersed through the air in the salt room.
+Our salt caves in Naples, FL use a special blender called halogenerator to crush pure 100% dry salt into micronized particles that are dispersed through the air in the salt room.
 Salt molecules are comprised of a positive sodium ion and a negative chloride ion.
 While you breathe in the salty air of the therapy room, salt molecules enter the moist airways of the lungs and break down, releasing the negative ions.

 The negative ions stimulate airway linings, improving mucous clearance and improving immune response to pathogens.
 People with chronic respiratory conditions lack sodium chloride in their airway linings and salt therapy helps resolve this deficiency.
 It alleviates symptoms, helps prevent them from reoccurring, and reduce dependence on medications like nasal sprays and inhalers.